 Thus Says the Lord

 From the scripture above, Ezekiel did not state his desires or opinion.
 He was delivering the word of the Lord into those situations.
-We know that when the word of the comes into a situation there is change.
+We know there is change when the word of the comes into a situation.
 Where the word of the Lord is alive, so is his spirit.

 And we know that wherever the spirit of the Lord is, there is liberty.
 There is fullness of joy!
 When you saying healing prayers for others, you are praying for that liberty to be manifest in their lives.

 They shall no longer be bound by sickness or disease.
 Our God is a healer.
 When you speak the Lord’s word into a situation, you are calling him to honour what he has already said he would honour.

 We want to condense everything that we have discussed and concluded in prayer.

 - We want to pray for our hearts to be filled with faith.